Graduate Student Resources

 www.marshall.edu/writingcenter

-The Writing Center, staffed by graduate and undergraduate students of various majors, provides free writing consultation to all Marshall University students.
+The Writing Center, staffed by graduate and undergraduate students of various majors, provides free writing consultation to all Marshall University students, staff and faculty.
 Tutors help students through the entire writing process, from discussing initial ideas to revising and editing their work.
-The center is located on the second floor of Drinko Library.
-Students are encouraged, but not required, to make appointments ahead of time, and may find more information about making appointments on the Writing Center's website or by calling the Writing Center at 304-696-6254.
+The center is located in room 335 of Corbly Hall.
+Students are encouraged, but not required, to make appointments ahead of time, and may find more information about making appointments on the Writing Center's website, emailing writing@marshall.edu, or by calling the Writing Center at 304-696-6254.